Disjointness graphs of segments: Complexity issues--Proof of Theorem 3

 (vi) All the above statements remain true if $H$ is not given as an abstract graph, but with its intersection representation with lines.}

 {\bf Proof.} We only deal with the case where the lines are in $\PP^3$.
 The reduction of the Euclidean case to this case is easy.

 (i) The problem of determining the independence number of 3-regular graphs is $NP$-hard; see \cite{AK00}.
-By Theorem~6.1(i), all 3-regular graphs are intersection graphs of lines in $\PP^3$.
+By Theorem~13(i), all 3-regular graphs are intersection graphs of lines in $\PP^3$.

 (ii) The {\em vertex cover number} of a graph $H$ is the smallest number of vertices with the property that every edge of $H$ is incident to at least one of them.
+In \cite{P74}, it was shown that the problem of determining the {\em independendence number} $\alpha(H)$ is $NP$-hard even for triangle-free graphs.
 Note that the vertex cover number of $H$ is $|V(H)|-\alpha(H)$.
-In \cite{P74}, it was shown that the problem of determining the {\em vertex cover number} is $NP$-hard even for triangle-free graphs.
 We can reduce this problem to the problem of determining the clique covering number of an intersection graph of lines.
-For this, note that each complete subgraph of the line graph $H'$ of $H$ corresponds to a star of $H$ and thus $\theta(H')$ is the vertex cover number of $H$.
-The reduction is complete, as $H'$ is the intersection graph of lines in $\PP^3$, by Theorem~6.1(ii).
+For this, note that each complete subgraph of the line graph $H'$ of a triangle-free graph $H$ corresponds to a star of $H$ and thus $\theta(H')$ is the vertex cover number of $H$.
+The reduction is complete, as $H'$ is the intersection graph of lines in $\PP^3$, by Theorem~13(ii).

-(iii) Deciding whether the {\em chromatic index} (chromatic number of the line graph) of a $3$-regular graph is $3$ is NP-complete, see \cite{Ho81}.
-Using that the line graph of any graph is an intersection graph of lines in $\PP^3$ (Theorem~6.1(ii)), the statement follows.
+(iii) Deciding whether the {\em chromatic index} (chromatic number of the line graph) of a $3$-regular graph is $3$ is NP-complete, see \cite{H81}.
+Using that the line graph of any graph is an intersection graph of lines in $\PP^3$ (Theorem~13(ii)), the statement follows.

 (iv) A maximal complete subgraph corresponds to a set of lines passing through the same point $p$ or lying in the same plane $\Pi$.
-Any such point $p$ or plane $\Pi$ is determined by two lines, and in both cases we can verify for each remaining line whether it belongs to the corresponding complete subgraph (whether it passes through $p$ or belongs to $\Pi$, respectively).
-This gives an $O(n^3)$-time algorithm, but we suspect that the running time can be much improved.
+Any such point $p$ or plane $\Pi$ is determined by two intersecting lines, so each edge of $H$ is contained in at most $2$ maximal cliques.
+This limits the number of maximal cliques and yields a polynomial time algorithm to find them all.
+Computing $\omega(H)$ then reduces simply to finding the largest clique on this list.

-(v) As we have seen in part (iv), there are polynomially many maximal complete subgraphs in $H$.
-We can check all $k$-tuples of them, and decide whether they cover all vertices in $H$.
+(v) As we have seen in part (iv), there are at most $2|E(H)|$ we can efficiently find all maximal cliques in $H$.
+Then we can check all $k$-tuples of them to decide whether they cover all vertices in $H$.

+(vi) For the statements (iv--v) the claim is trivial: we can ignore the extra information given in the input.